 - Part 4 - How not to break your app after migrating from Tipsi Stripe to Stripe React Native

-- Part 5 - A collection of the most common questions related to Stripe React Native
+- Part 5 - A collection of the most common questions related to Stripe React Native (you are here)

 Migrating from one payments library to another brings a lot of challenges and questions.
 We selected and answered the most common questions related to migration.
 Hopefully, this short guide will make everything more clear.

 Should I migrate to stripe-react native?

 Yes, with no doubt. <rte-code>Tipsi-stripe<rte-code> is not maintained anymore and the official and supported Stripe library for React Native is <rte-code>stripe-react-native<rte-code>.

 Is every tipsi-stripe feature implemented in stripe-react-native?

 Most of them are.
 The only missing functionality is the paymentRequestWithCardForm function that opens the Add Card view to accept a payment.
 So in stripe-react-native In order to collect card details please use the CardField component or confirmPaymentSheetPayment functionality for a unified Payment UI experience.